top of page

 Broken-down Jeeps make interesting lawn ornaments.
 I offered to have a load of dirt hauled in so we could cover it and plant flowers on top.

 A strong friend tried to open the tail hatch while it was locked, and snap!
 No more working handle on the tail hatch.
 The belt on the condenser started squealing and the air conditioner refused to work.
-(What we couldn’t anticipate was the month of November when we would hit a deer and make the turn signal fall out.)

-You would think that would be enough excitement for one summer.
-It was not.
 August arrived, and with it, ambitious plans for a two-week vacation.
-We planned to leave early morning and drive to a family camp halfway across the continent.
+We decided to leave early morning and drive to a family camp several hours across the continent.
 A pre-dawn start would help beat the heat.

-Plans at our house are a source of constant amusement.
 The night before leaving, our washing machine quit working—while filled with a load of heavy jeans.
 We emptied the washer with a saucepan and hung jeans on the line to drip dry.

 What about you?
 Any days or weeks like this?
 Use the comment section below to let us know about your mishaps.